-Quick Summary: The TaoTronics combines a ribbon-style lead, comfortable grip and durable design into a product that's very reasonably priced.
-For this reason, it's my top pick for a retractable lead - as long as you don't need a reflective design.
+The TaoTronics combines a ribbon-style lead, comfortable grip and durable design into a product that’s very reasonably priced.
+For this reason, it’s my top pick for a retractable dog leash – as long as you don’t need a reflective design.

-If you need an ultra-robust retractable dog leash for a big and strong dog, then the Flexi Giant is one of the best choices.
-It's a long 26 feet leash - which may not be a good thing depending on where you use it - and is built from durable materials and a smooth nylon belt.
+If you need a heavy duty retractable dog leash for a big and strong dog, then the Flexi Giant is as close as you’re likely to get.
+It’s a long 26 feet leash – which may not be a good thing depending on where you use it – and is built from durable materials and a smooth nylon belt.

 Flexi is a German company with a reputation for producing high-quality leashes.
 They produce a range of excellent retractable models, and the Giant is specifically designed for larger dog breeds.
 This means it’s much better suited to dealing with strong dogs that pull – especially compared to models with thin cords.